 In most cases, no. And when using the child support guidelines, a stepparent’s income isn’t typically included in the child support calculation.

 While most states exclude a stepparent’s income for child support purposes, some courts will consider it when determining how much income a parent has available for support.
 For example, if the new spouse (stepparent) covers all of the parent’s monthly expenses and costs, then a court may determine that the parent has more income available for child support, and could increase the monthly obligation.

-Not all states believe that a stepparent shouldn’t contribute.
-In fact, a few states have created laws that require a stepparent to support children if the custodial parent can’t.
-For example, in Delaware, in cases where the parents are unable to provide for their minor child’s needs, a stepparent (or person who cohabits in the relationship of husband and wife with the parent) will be under a duty to provide for that child's minimum financial needs as long as that stepparent continues in the relationship and lives with the child.
-(Delaware Annotated Code §13, Chapter 5, §501(b).)
+Be aware that not all states believe that a stepparent shouldn’t contribute.
+In fact, a few states have created laws that require a stepparent to support children if the parents can’t.
+For example, in Delaware, in cases where the parents are unable to provide for their minor child’s minimum needs, a stepparent will be under a duty to provide for those needs, as long as that stepparent continues in the relationship with the child’s parent, and the child lives with the stepparent.
+(Del.
+Code Ann.
+Title 13 - §501(b).)

-However, before a court orders child support, the judge must first determine that you are the biological parent of the child.
-Many unmarried fathers acknowledge paternity at the hospital by voluntarily signing a declaration of paternity (sometimes called an affidavit).
-Others are determined to be a biological parent after a paternity suit, which is where one parent (or the state) files suit and the proposed father participates in a genetic test.
+However, before a court orders child support, the judge must first determine that you’re the biological parent of the child.
+Many unmarried fathers acknowledge paternity at the hospital by voluntarily signing a declaration of paternity.
+Others are found to be a biological parent after a paternity suit, which is where one parent (or the state) files a lawsuit, and the purported father participates in a genetic test.

-If you receive court paperwork in the mail that lists you as a potential father, don’t ignore it.
+If you receive court paperwork that lists you as a purported father, don’t ignore it.
 If you miss a critical deadline, the court may enter a default judgment against you.
 A default judgment could mean that you’re on the hook for child support, even if you’re not the biological parent.